fpcMotif/dossier/README.md

 Each entity can have 0 or more "properties".
 Properties are simply key/value pairs.

 An example entity might be "Bill Gates".
 This entity might have a property named "Company" containing the value "Microsoft".
+As your data set grows, you can follow the "Microsoft" link back to any entity which uses it as a property value to, say, generate a list of Microsoft employees.

 Other than this basic schema, the data is completely freeform.

+Properties have one additional field, called "extra", which can be used to add a short annotation for the key/value pair.
+Going back to our "Bill Gates" entity example, we might add an extra to his "Company" property containing the years he functioned as CEO of the company.
+Extras are displayed on the site just below the property value they belong to.

 Usage
 -----